 Who are the team members?

 The treatment team is comprised of clinical experts including a psychiatrist, nurses, social worker, occupational therapist, recreation therapist, chaplain, addiction counsellor and others.

 The suggested length of stay is 56 days.
 The program may be shortened, or lengthened, if clinically required.

 What happens each day?

-A typical day begins with a half-hour walk at 8 a.m., after which patients are involved in group psychotherapies.
+A typical day begins with a group walk in the morning, after which patients are involved in group therapy and behavioural activation.
 Patients may have one-on-one sessions with team members.
-Evenings are typically free to spend time reflecting on the program, engaging in skills development, socializing, and practicing healthy leisure behaviours.
-12-Step meetings, yoga classes, art therapy, and social activities are also offered during the evening.
+Evenings are typically free to spend time reflecting on the program, engaging in skills development, socializing, and practicing healthy leisure activities.
+12-Step meetings, yoga classes, art therapy and social activities are also offered during the evening.

 Do patients receive individualized care?

 Yes.
-Each patient is assigned a prime nurse who will work with the other members of the clinical team to coordinate an individualized care plan, which will combine group psychotherapy, education and skill-building sessions, and recreational activities, and is supported with one-to-one sessions with inter-professional team members.
+Each patient is assigned a prime nurse who will work with the other members of the clinical team to coordinate an individualized care plan.
+A care plan combines group psychotherapy, education and skill-building sessions and recreational activities.
+It is supported with one-to-one sessions with inter-professional team members.

 Patients meet with their prime nurse regularly to review their progress and to plan the next steps in achieving their goals.
 The psychiatrist will review a patient’s progress daily, and the primary care physician will be consulted for physical concerns, as needed.
 Each patient’s recovery will depend on their level of engagement and participation in the program.

 All patients sign a therapeutic contract, which will be outlined on admission.